mckern/portland/README.md

  * "Where can I find out about shows/events/things to do"
   - Our two free weekly papers got you covered: [Willamette Week](http://www.wweek.com) and [Portland Mercury](http://www.portlandmercury.com)
  * "What is up with the old builings with numbers that aren't their number?
 I got lost in this place called Ladd's Addition?"
-  - Read up on the [Great Renumbering](http://www.portlandmercury.com/portland/off-the-grid/Content?oid=8271672), and if you thought SemVar changes were a nightmare.
+  - Read up on the [Great Renumbering](http://www.portlandmercury.com/portland/off-the-grid/Content?oid=8271672), and if you thought SemVer changes were a nightmare.

  * "There sure seems to be a lot of white people here"
   - Our state (and city) has a painful and lasting racist history that didn't involve any wars.
 You can read more [here](http://gizmodo.com/oregon-was-founded-as-a-racist-utopia-1539567040).